How To Look At A House

 Friday, September 21, 2018

 Yes, you must provide a safe structure to walk down to the ground from every exterior door, the details of which are specified by the local building code where the home is installed.
+The example below is not acceptable, and especially if the door has been permanently secured, because it eliminates one of the two required emergency exits for a mobile home.

 - There should be a railing on both sides of the stairs that is a minimum of 34” high, with pickets not more than 4” apart—a spacing that does not allow a small child’s head to get stuck between them.